JakubTesarek/dbgr/README.md

 [![codecov](https://codecov.io/gh/JakubTesarek/dbgr/branch/master/graph/badge.svg)](https://codecov.io/gh/JakubTesarek/dbgr)

 # DBGR
-Dbgr [read 'ˌdiːˈbʌɡər'] is a terminal tool to test and debug HTTP APIs.
+Dbgr [read 'ˌdiːˈbʌɡər'] is a interactive terminal tool to test and debug HTTP APIs.
+It offers alternative to [Postman](https://www.getpostman.com/), [Insomnia](https://insomnia.rest/) and other HTTP clients.

-It is a alternative to [Postman](https://www.getpostman.com/) or [Insomnia](https://insomnia.rest/).
-DBGR strives to give you better control over the requests that and at the same time allow you to write your own python code to process the results.
+* DBGR allows gives you full control over your requests
+* You can programatically process the responses
+* You don't have to leave terminal when working with APIs
+* Document your API with code

 ## Content